saurabhmathur96/NICHDChallenge_GDM/README.md

 Project website:
 http://thetruth.ccs.neu.edu/numom2b/index.html

 Here are the steps to follow to reproduce the association rules from scratch using the data provided.
-If you are only interested in the association rules produced in the end you directly access it under the data_source directory ("GDM_Association_Rules_2021_10_13_filtered.csv.zip") and unzip the file.
+If you are only interested in the association rules produced in the end you can directly access it under the data_source directory ("GDM_Association_Rules_2021_10_13_filtered.csv.zip") and unzip the file.

 Pre-requisites
 - Jupyter Notebook